Do I need a mortgage broker? What they do, costs, and when to use one

 2. Use online tools like these handy calculators that show you instantly how much you may be able to borrow and how much your mortgage repayments would be.

 3. Get fee-free advice from a mortgage broker: They’ll speak to you in more detail about your circumstances and find the best mortgage deal for you.
-Plus, they’ll factor in any mortgage fees and costs to make sure you get the best deal overall.
+Plus, they’ll factor in any mortgage fees and costs to make sure you get the best deal for you overall.

 Should I use the estate agent’s mortgage broker?